metrorailings/OwlBlog/content/posts/week-15-insights-1.md

 The Packers have adjusted in the second half by opting to run the ball against Baltimore's defense, given that unit is much more committed to guarding against the pass than the run.
 I like that, especially given Baltimore has possessed the ball for considerably more time than Green Bay.
 Green Bay needs to win back time of possession to win comfortably.

+Just poor defense from the Packers on a late touchdown drive against the Ravens.
+Pass rush was neutered, thanks in part to the tempo, but the Packers were all too happy playing a very vanilla defense.
+No blitzing, no contesting quick passes.
+On the touchdown play, the Packers only had 10 men on field.
+Worrying.
+Joe Burry was doing a damn fine job as well, but his credentials need to be called into question.
+The next game will tell us quite a bit about whether Burry can actually develop sound game plans.

 ***

 ## Falcons @ 49ers